-Rather than increasing municipal responsibilities through increased sprawl and costs for the tax payer, the Ontario Housing Affordability Task Force identified there is land already available.
-To identify future housing that will become available over the next ten years, conduct future demographic predictions regarding the aging baby boomer population.
-Empty buildings could be renovated which would be less costly and also reduce the need to develop additional infrastructure.
+Rather than increasing municipal responsibilities through increased sprawl and costs for the tax payer, the Ontario Housing Affordability Task Force identified that land is already available.
+To identify future housing that will become available over the next ten years, future demographic predictions regarding the aging baby boomer population must be undertaken.
+Renovating buildings would reduce the need to develop additional infrastructure.